Activity distinction

 Skydiving is not the same as paragliding in Montenegro.

 If you mean jumping from an aircraft and falling before a parachute descent, that is skydiving.
 If you mean a guided flight from terrain with a pilot and a paraglider wing, that is tandem paragliding.
-Start with that distinction before choosing the next page.
+Make that distinction before the next step.

 Short answer: Skydiving and paragliding are different activities.
 Skydiving is usually built around an aircraft exit, free fall, and parachute descent.
-Tandem paragliding in Montenegro is a hill-launched guided flight with a pilot, shaped by terrain, wind, route choice, and the conditions of the day.
+Tandem paragliding in Montenegro is a hill-launched guided flight with a pilot, shaped by terrain, wind, flight path, and the conditions of the day.

 Why this is a useful start